jeffreysbrother/morality/README.md

 According to a common way of thinking (a pretty accurate way, I presume), a thing such as a chair has an objective existence.
 An experience of pain, however, is subjective in the sense that the sensation *depends* on us---the pain does not persist when we are destroyed.
 The issue we're digging ourselves into is one that relies on the (alleged) classification of subjective actions (actions carried out by subjects) as objective, according to some rubric.
 We should not pretend that consensus would have even the slightest ability to confer "objectivity" onto judgments related to the quality of actions.

 Even perfect consensus is insufficient grounds for claiming that an act can be rightly considered "immoral".
+Please use your imagination here, I cannot do all the work for you.

 ##non-consequentialist views of morality